Set up Standard Interface Communication with MELFA

 On the main interface of Mech-Vision, make sure that the Robot Communication Configuration switch on the toolbar is flipped and has turned blue.

-Prepare Files for Burning
+Prepare Program Files

 -